cwthom/shinyhelper/README.md

 library(shinyhelper)

 ...
+# In your UI script, include:
+use_shinyhelper()
+# this is a wrapper round shinyjs::useShinyjs

+...
 helper(plotOutput(outputId = "plot"))
 # if you have %>% loaded, you can do plotOutput(outputId = "plot") %>% helper()

 ...
+# In your server script, include:
+observe_helpers(input, output, ...)
+# this allows the help buttons to work properly

 ```
 ## Installation